What Is a Premium Brand?

 Believe it or not, a company produces bottled water that sells for as much as $60,000.

-I doubt either of us will be paying thousands for a bottle of water any time soon.
+I doubt either of us will pay thousands for a bottle of water any time soon.
 But we have likely both paid a few bucks for one at a local convenience store.

 Looking back over the premium water example, we can see the elite H2O brands became successful by:

-These companies also did something many of us would think impossible—they sold water at a premium to an audience with plenty of water.
+These companies also did something many of us would think impossible—they sold water at a higher price to an audience with plenty of water.

 They tapped into their audience’s desire to be smart and healthy.
 Of course, status played a role as well.
 Starbucks has followed a similar model using coffee.